electricimp/TMP1x2/README.md

 ### setHighThreshold(*threshold*)

-Sets the THigh threshold register (in degrees C).
+Sets the THigh threshold register (in degrees C).  **NOTE: You will need to reset threshold if extended mode state changes.**

 *See [Using Interrupts](#using-interrupts) for more information.*

 ### setLowThreshold(*threshold*)

-Sets the TLow threshold register (in degrees C).
+Sets the TLow threshold register (in degrees C). **NOTE: You will need to reset threshold if extended mode state changes.**

 *See [Using Interrupts](#using-interrupts) for more information.*